isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

       sudo mkfs.ext4 -L datapartition /dev/VOLUME_NAME
       </copy>
       ```
+      *NOTE: VOLUME_NAME should be replaced by the string starting with 'sd' that you identified as the block volume storage in part 4.*

       This will create the file system on the entire disk.
-Enter y when prompted with 'Proceed anyway'.
-      **NOTE:** For this lab we will not be creating additional partitions.
+Enter **y** when prompted with **Proceed anyway (y/n)?**.
+(For this lab we will not be creating additional partitions.)

       ![](./../oci-quick-start/images/Quick_S4P6.PNG " ")
-      **NOTE:** The above screenshot shows parts 6 & 7.
+      *NOTE: The above screenshot shows parts 6 & 7.*

 7. Create a directory where the disk will be mounted,Enter commands: